wangziqi2013/wangziqi2013.github.io/_posts/2021-07-07-parallel-comp.markdown

 2.

+**Comments:**

+1. The paper should differentiate more on "copy phrase" and "reference sequence" (I coined the latter term, which is not in the paper).
+The former must be non-overlapping, but the latter is simply a substring, which can overlap with multiple phrases

 This paper proposes a parallel compression algorithm with an LZ-family block-referential dictionary searching.
 The paper is motived by the three general design goals of LZ-family compression algorithms: High throughput,